 Subsequent to that position, Mr. Mackoff served as In-House Counsel to an owner-operated management company.
 This company owned and operated more than 35 buildings throughout New York City, Nassau and Westchester Counties.
 As In-House Counsel he handled proceedings in Housing Court, as well as representing the owners before City and State Administrative Agencies.

 For the two years immediately prior to his joining the firm of Mitofsky & Shapiro, Mr. Mackoff was an associate with a large Real Estate law firm.
-In that position he spent most of his time litigating in Housing Court.
+In that position he spent most of his time litigating in Housing Court, representing both residential and commercial property owners.
 Mr. Mackoff also represented clients in Bankruptcy Court and before Administrative Agencies.

 Mr. Mackoff joined Mitofsky & Shapiro in November, 1998 and is now a member of the firm.
-Amongst the clients that Mr. Mackoff represents and provides counsel are Equity Residential, Levy Properties, Sterling Equities, Inc., B&L Management, 325 West 45th Street Owners Corp., Friedman Management Co./Penmark-Halstead Realty, L&L Acquisitions, Jay Cohen Properties and Bettina Equities Company, LLC.
+Amongst the clients that Mr. Mackoff represents and provides counsel are: Sterling Equities, Halstead Realty, First Service Residential, Levy Properties, Milford Management, B&L Management, Synoptic Management; 325 West 45th Street Owners Corp, Orsid Management, Wallack Management= Taube Management, RJR Properties, Rose Terra Management, Jordan Cooper Management, and Bettina Equities Company, LLC, along with representing the Boards of several self-managed Condominium and Co-ops.

 Mr. Mackoff is a member of several local Bar Associations, as well as the New York State Bar Association.
 Mr. Mackoff is admitted to practice in the United States District Court for the Southern and Eastern Districts of New York.

-Mr. Mackoff resides in Oceanside with his wife and two children.
+Mr. Mackoff has worked as a volunteer for several local organizations in Oceanside where he resides with his wife and two children.